datamindedacademy/kafka_training_exercise/README.md

 1) Use the Kafka CLI (available in the path (eg: kafka-topics.sh --list --bootstrap-server localhost:9092):
 2) Create new topic called 'my-events' with 3 partitions
 3) Produce some messages using the 'kafka-console-producer'
-4) Consume the messages using the 'kafka-console-producer'
+4) Consume the messages using the 'kafka-console-consumer'

 ### Console Producer & Consumer